Lipa City Science Integrated National High School: Finances

 The school operation is like a little division in the sense that the DECS, RO IV directly releases an allotted/appropriated fund like Personal Services (PS), Maintenance and Operating Expenditures (MOOE), and Trust Fund/Capital Outlay for the school and its personnel.

 Admission

 Students to be admitted at the LCNSHS take two written screening tests.
 Among those who took the written tests, a number of them will be chosen to undergo a third screening test which is an interview.
 From this pool of interviewees, the incoming freshmen will be chosen consisting of 80% Lipa City residents and 20% non-residents who are mostly from nearby cities and municipalities.

 To be retained at the Science High School, a student has to maintain a grade of at least 85% in Science, Math and English, an overall weighted average of at least 85% and no final grade lower than 83% in any subject area.

 The school used to have only one section for each year level, starting from 50 students in the freshman year, but it has recently made two sections for its Grade 7 and Grade 8 to accommodate about 80 students.

+During the start of the School Year 2024-2025, an additional section has been added to the Grade 7 level.